acids-ircam/variational-timbre/README.md

-# Perceptually-regularized variational timbre spaces
+# Generative variational timbre spaces

-This repository describes the additional material and experiments around "Bridging audio analysis, perception and synthesis with perceptually-regularized variational timbre spaces" submitted at ISMIR 2018.
+This repository describes the additional material and experiments around "Generative timbre spaces with variational audio synthesis" submitted at DaFX 2018.

-For a better viewing experience of these additional results, please **visit the [corresponding Github pages website](https://anonymous124.github.io/ismir2018/ "ISMIR 2018 - Latent spaces")**
+For a better viewing experience of these additional results, please **visit the [corresponding Github pages website](https://acids-ircam.github.io/variational-timbre/ "DaFX 2018 - Latent spaces")**

-This [supporting page](https://anonymous124.github.io/ismir2018/ "ISMIR 2018 - Latent spaces") directly embeds the exposed elements
+This [supporting page](https://acids-ircam.github.io/variational-timbre/ "DaFX 2018 - Latent spaces") directly embeds the exposed elements
   * Supplementary figures
   * Animations of descriptor space traversal (topology)
   * Audio examples of synthesized paths in the space